ChristianKouris/vigenere-decrypter/README.md

 Example code that takes in an Vignere encrypted message and finds the key.
-Botht the ipyb and py files have been included in this repository
+Both the .ipyb and .py files have been included in this repository